When you look at the Allrounder Bar from Gungnir, one of two thoughts is likely to pop into your head:

 The end cap on the Allrounder looks fantastic.
 It reminds me of the Kabuki Power Bar with its reflective qualities.
 The design is simple, legible, and all-around beautiful.

-In total, this is a stunning barbell that is all-but-guaranteed to turn heads wherever it is.
+In total, this is a stunning barbell that is all but guaranteed to turn heads wherever it is.

 Who is the Gungnir Allrounder Right for?